What does Carson mean?

-Carson is a somewhat popular first name for males (#774 out of 1220, Top 63%) and an even more popular surname or last name for all people (#472 out of 88799, Top 1%) (2000 U.S. Census).
+Carson is a somewhat popular first name for men (#774 out of 1220, Top 63%) and an even more popular surname for both adults and children (#472 out of 88799, Top 1%).
+(2000 U.S. Census)

 Charted below is the baby name popularity of Carson for boys.
 Carson reached its highest position of #80 in the U.S. in the year 2010, and is at #91 currently.
 (Top 1000 Baby Names Statistics, 2014)

 Prominent related forms of Carson (#91 last year) are Karson (#330 last year), Kason (#365), Cason (#422) and Carsen.
 Usage of these boy names is at its highest presently.
 Kason (#365), Karson (#330), Cason (#422) and Carson (#91) are four of the more fashionable names for newborns among these, and there is a rebound in birth name usage for Carson.
 Displayed below is an analysis of the popularity of the boy name Carson and affiliated names.
 (Top 1000 Baby Names Statistics, 2014)